Holden Commodore (VH): Export markets

+In New Zealand, the VH series sedan was also available in an additional Royale specification, which was between the SL/X and SL/E in the model range.
+This was a popular version and was carried over into the subsequent VK, VKA (1986 NZ market VK), and the VL series.

 Motorsport

 The VH Commodore was first used in Australian Touring car racing in the 1982 Australian Touring Car Championship.
-Unfortunately controversy reigned as the Holden Dealer Team attempted to run Peter Brock's car with yet-to-be homologated parts.
+Controversy reigned as the Holden Dealer Team attempted to run Peter Brock's car with yet-to-be homologated parts.
 Brock actually scored enough points to win the 1982 ATCC (using both the VC and VH), but was disqualified from all but two races of the series.